raquo/Laminar/website/docs/documentation.md

 ### inContext

 Sometimes you may need to have a reference to the element before you can decide which modifier to apply to it.
-For example, a common use case is getting dimensions or coordinates in response to some event.
+For example, one use case is getting dimensions or coordinates in response to some event.

 ```scala
 div(inContext(thisNode => onClick.mapTo(getCoordinates(thisNode)) --> bus))